dreamcatcher-tech/dreamcatcher-stack/pkg/interblock/src/w006-schemas/IpldSchemas.md

 Addresses are always CID version 0, which makes them easy to distinguish at a glance from `Pulse`s and `Binary`s, which are CID version 1.

-An address is created from the version 0 CID of the first Pulse of the chain.
+An address is the version 0 CID that links to the version 1 CID of the first Pulse of a given chain.

 ```sh
 type Address link